starship/starship/docs/fr-FR/config/README.md

 ## NodeJS

 The `nodejs` module shows the currently installed version of NodeJS.
-The module will be shown if any of the following conditions are met:
+Le module est affiché si l'une des ces conditions est remplie :

 - The current directory contains a `package.json` file
+- The current directory contains a `.node-version` file
 - The current directory contains a `node_modules` directory
 - The current directory contains a file with the `.js` extension